flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

     Do change the factoryAddress in the above file with your own Factory deployed address

-Now use the following command to deploy the `HelloWorld` contract across mutiple networks:
+Now use the following command to deploy the `HelloWorld` contract across multiple networks:

 ```bash
 npx hardhat run scripts/deployHelloWorld.js --network goerli